Malharhak/Betting-Game/README.md

 #Coins Tracker

+##Launch

+The game is just an html page, it should run on any local server.

 ##Introduction

 The game is a simple board game.
 The player launches a dice and moves on the board, collecting (or losing) coins in the process.
 When the player stops on a case, something happens (which amounts to losing or winning coins).

-The player can launch the dice five times, and then the game is finished and the player gains money depending on the collected coins and how much they bet.
+The player can launch the dice five times, and then the game is finished and the player gets money depending on how much coins they collected, multiplied by their bet.

 ##Coins Collecting